vidishsirdesai/projects/README.md

 3. Once the `requirement.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
 4. `pip list` can be run to check if the installation of all the packages has been successful.

-### Loan underwriter model
+### Loan underwriter classification model
 A Logistic Regression model is build to perform the task of classification.
 The model attained an accuracy of 89.08% on the test set.

-The c\Confusion Matrix looks as follows,
+The Confusion Matrix looks as follows,

 ![alt text](artifacts/confusion_matrix.png)